Patrik1011/WebDev-CPH-assignment1/README.md

 ### Arrays & Objects

 1. **Student Grades Management**: Create a `Student` object to manage grades.
 Write functions to add grades and update the student's name.

+# W37
+## Frontend Exercises Overview
+This overview covers exercises on DOM manipulation, event handling, form validation, and asynchronous JavaScript.

+## Date Exercise
+- Add a timestamp to messages (format: `DD/MM/YYYY, hh:mm`).
+- Use the `title` attribute on HTML elements for hover text.

+## Forms Exercise
+- Add a "User" button in the header (top-right corner) linking to `user.html`.
+- Create a form for user creation:
+  - Include fields like "Name" to avoid repetitive pop-ups.
+  - Add JavaScript validation with custom error messages.

+## Async Exercise
+- Add a "Force Answer" button next to "Mr. Duck" in the header.
+- Use fetch, async/await, and event listeners to make "Mr. Duck" respond with jokes.

+## Email Validation Exercise
+- Implement custom JavaScript validation for emails ending with `@cphbusiness.dk`.

+## Local Storage Exercise
+- Save the user's name in `localStorage` when using the "Send" button.
+- Load the user's name from `localStorage` on page load.

+## Extra Exercises
+- Complete the user page with conditional validation and display error messages.
+- Add a delay to Mr. Duck's jokes for better timing.
+- Implement a profanity filter for user input using string matching.

+## Backend Exercises Overview
+This overview covers exercises on JavaScript basics like loops, arrays, objects, functions, and simple game logic.

+## 1. Loops & Arrays
+- Create an array with mixed data types.
+- Loop through the array to log each element's type.

+## 2. Loops & Objects
+- Create an array of book objects (`title`, `author`).
+- Use JavaScript to add each book to a `<ul>` on an HTML page.

+## 3. Functions
+- **findLargest**: Return the largest of four numbers.
+- **Range Check**: Check if a number is within a range.

+## 4. Repository Exercise
+- Clone a git repo.
+- Display numbers 1-20 on a webpage, style even/odd, and highlight on click.

+## 5. Higher or Lower Game
+- Build a number guessing game with feedback on whether guesses are too high or low and track attempts.

 # Author
 Patrik Hoferica